baneteasnow/baneteasnow.github.io/_posts/2023-07-23-wahn-stories.md

 insta: "no"
 reread: "no"
 rating: "2"
-eng: "Wahn: Stories, written by Christof M. Kessler, is a book that delves into the complexities of the human mind by sharing stories from the field of neurology."
+eng: "Wahn: Stories, written by Christof M. Kessler, is a book that delves into the complexities of the human mind by sharing fictional stories from the field of neurology."
 openai: "yes"
 num: "362"
 image: "/assets/new/wahn-stories.jpg"